 During our 2000 fiscal year, PricewaterhouseCoopers LLP served as our independent public accountants and in that capacity rendered an opinion on our consolidated financial statements as of and for the fiscal year ended February 3, 2001.
-We annually review the selection of our independent public accountants and have selected PricewaterhouseCoopers LLP as our independent public accountants for the current fiscal year.
+We annually review the selection of our independent public accountants, but we have not yet selected independent public accountants for the current fiscal year.